Hey, How’s Med School?

 Not actually like Grey’s Anatomy

-It occurs to me now that I never wrote about my obstetrics/gynecology (ob/gyn) rotation that happened in November and December of 2008, in a different borough of New York City The ob/gyn rotation is a 6-week rotation about… babies and vaginas.
+It occurs to me now that I never wrote about my obstetrics/gynecology (ob/gyn) rotation that happened in November and December of 2008, in a different borough of the Big City.
+The ob/gyn rotation is a 6-week rotation about… babies and vaginas.
 Um, basically.
-I did my rotation at a school-affiliated community hospital that is in a borough of New York City, but feels like a world away.
+I did my rotation at a school-affiliated community hospital that is in a borough of the Big City, but feels like a world away.

 house-outside